Updated: Mar 29

-Many years ago I kept hearing about the 'knee action' of a horse and being statistically minded I wondered if it was a variable I could exploit and add those already used in my modelling.
+Many years ago, I kept hearing about the 'knee action' of a horse and, being statistically minded, I wondered if it was a variable I could exploit and add it to those already used in my modelling.
 I went about building a database of horse conformation/skeletal structure/physical action and a few other related variables.
-After several years the sample size was large enough and any variance had settled down.
+After several years, the sample size was large enough and any variance had settled down.
 The results were not what I had expected and it became an obsession to find out why.

 1 - Hoof size.
-It is fairly obvious that larger feet cover larger area and therefore harder to skip on fast and easier not to sink in soft and vice versa but as obvious as it sounds I have never heard a commentator refer to this in the parade ring (or sales ring by any agent for that matter) which is astonishing considering how influential it is on a horses ability to go through the ground.
+It is fairly obvious that larger feet cover larger area, therefore harder to skip on fast and easier not to sink in soft and vice versa, but, as obvious as it sounds, I have never heard a commentator refer to this in the parade ring (or sales ring by any agent for that matter), which is astonishing considering how influential it is on a horses ability to go through the ground.
 Simply look at the hooves of an Acclamation/Exceed And Excel compared to Sixties Icon/Authorized.
 You will be amazed at what you see, even to the untrained eye it becomes very obvious very quickly.

-3 - Rear action This part is critical but is much harder to see on an untrained eye.
+3 - Rear action This part is critical, but is much harder to see with an untrained eye.
 The reason is that it is actually the back legs that provide the power to the horse, not the front, but we are a generation who have become obsessed with the front knee action and it is once again something you rarely hear mentioned in racing circles.
 This is bizarre considering it is the natural way of assessing a horse's power.
-Unlike the media most trainers are very competent at detecting a horse's rear muscular and skeletal strengths when they stand.
-Gaskins, hocks and the hip etc are all very important but for a punter it is the action of that leg that is important when watching it race.
-I won't go into too much detail as this article would end up a larger version of 'War And Peace' but to give you examples I would analyse the rear action of a few Scat Daddy/War Front offspring and straight away after Pivotal/Motivator and hopefully you can see one has a 'long slamming action', the other more a 'pendulum action'.
+Unlike the media, most trainers are very competent at detecting a horse's rear muscular and skeletal strengths when they stand.
+Gaskins, hocks, and the hip, etc., are all very important, but for a punter it is the action of that leg that is important when watching it race.
+I won't go into too much detail, as this article would end up a larger version of 'War And Peace', but to give you examples, I would analyse the rear action of a few Scat Daddy/War Front offspring and compare what you see to those of Pivotal/Motivator - hopefully you can see one has a 'long slamming action', the other more a 'pendulum action'.

 This action is not to be confused with the difference between a sprinter or stayer, another reason it is harder to detect.